ericblade/woce-build/README.md

 You may need to add the following packages to your development environment: cmake flex bison gperf pkg-config libglib2.0-dev

+To attempt to build pieces other than the default (LunaSysMgr / LunaCE) you may try: make CONFIG=woce isis or make CONFIG=woce qt5

+... but these targets probably need some additional work before they might function.

 Instructions:  http://webos-ports.org/wiki/WOCE_Build_Instructions

 Project Homepage: http://webos-ports.org